juan-g-bonilla/orbital-calculator/README.md

 # Orbital Calculator

 Calculator for propagating orbits of bodies around a central body following two-body physics.
+The results obtainable from this program are a propagated Ephemeris (position and velocity) of an orbiting body given initial conditions.
+This results can be looked up at a specific instant of time or output completely to a file of further calculations.

 ## Usage
 You can use the command "help" to see all available commands and obtain information about them.